 2 day Great Ocean Road itinerary

-If you’ve only got two days, here’s my idea for planning a Ocean Road 2 day itinerary:
+If you’ve only got two days, here’s my idea for planning a Great Ocean Road itinerary 2 days:

 - Day 1 – Head from Melbourne to Apollo Bay.
-Follow the day 1 itinerary I’ve outlined earlier, stopping at Torquay, Lorne, and overnighting in Apollo Bay.
+Follow the day 1 itinerary I’ve outlined earlier, stopping at Torquay and Lorne and overnighting in Apollo Bay.

 - Day 2 – On the second day, start early and leave Apollo Bay.
 You’ve got two options here: head inland to explore the waterfalls of the Great Otway National Park, or stick to the Great Ocean Road and visit the Cape Otway Lightstation before heading to the 12 Apostles and Loch Ard Gorge.
 Head inland to return to Melbourne.